awsandy/cloud9-tunnel-desktop/README.md

 *Best Practice: reduce the scope of these permissions using a more specific resource and/or adding a condition clause.*

-Note: Modified IAM Permissions may take a few minutes to fully propagate.
+Note: Modified IAM Permissions may take a minute to fully propagate.

 -----